sercankulcu/sercankulcu.github.io/_posts/2023-02-03-why-do-computers-use-one-and-zeros.md

 ---
-title: 'Why Do Computers Use 1s and 0s?'
+title: 'Why do computers use 1s and 0s?'
 date: 2023-02-03
 permalink: /posts/2023/02/why-do-computers-use-one-and-zeros/
 tags: